praveenjuge/praveenjuge/content/blog/creating-a-number-badge-ui-component/index.md

 I decided that the last idea would be a better solution overall.
 As it’s easy to understand with the context of the tab name and it has really distinctive active states, it’s easier for people to glance at it while scrolling through it and know how many items are in the current list.

-As we have decided on how the UI is going to look, let’s create the needed figma component for it.
+As we decided on how the UI is going to look, let’s create the needed figma component for it.
 We have two variants here, the active and normal state.
-Let’s take use of figma’s variants feature and create it.
+Let’s make use of figma’s variants feature and create it.

 ![](6.png)